harrisonlab/neonectria_ditissima/Minion_assemblies/Hg199_MinION_2nd.md

 CSAR is a web server of contig scaffolding using algebraic rearrangements https://lu168.cs.nthu.edu.tw/CSAR-web/

 I did a few tests with this tool.
 As reference genome, I used the R0905 pilon_5, since it was the most contiguous and complete genome assembly that I had so far.
-As a target I used theHg199_minion_20k merged assembly for the same reasons.
+As a target I used the Hg199_minion_20k merged assembly for the same reasons.

 ```bash
   	ProgDir=/home/gomeza/git_repos/emr_repos/tools/seq_tools/assemblers/assembly_qc/quast